 - taking sustainable development and environmental perspectives into account in our network and business premises projects.

 Terveystalo’s environmental program covers all of our clinics in Finland and its appropriateness is evaluated in quality management and environmental management system audits.
 Some of our clinics in Finland and Group services are ISO 14001:2015 certified.
 Feelgood, Terveystalo’s subsidiary operating in Sweden, also has ISO 14001:2015 Environmental Management System certification.

 operations in 2030

-We set ambitious new climate targets in late 2021.
-Our goal is to reduce our carbon footprint so that Terveystalo is carbon neutral in 2022 and we will achieve zero emissions in our own operations in 2030.
-Between 2022 and 2030, we will compensate any remaining greenhouse gas emissions by investing in certified CO2 emission compensation projects.
+Our goal is to reduce our carbon footprint so that we will achieve zero emissions in our own operations in 2030.
+Between 2022 and 2030, we will compensate greenhouse gas emissions from our own operations by investing in certified CO2 emission compensation projects.
 Our aim is to eventually discontinue compensation measures and to achieve zero emissions in our own operations by 2030.

-A further goal is to reduce our direct and indirect CO2 emissions (Scope 1 and Scope 2) by 80 percent by 2025 (using 2018 as the baseline).
-As regards energy consumption, our target is for green electricity to account for 100 percent of the electricity we purchase for our operations in Finland.
-The recycling and recovery of waste is another key theme in our environmental responsibility, with the goal being to minimize waste in all our operations.
+A further goal is to reduce our direct and indirect CO2 emissions (Scope 1 and Scope 2) by 80% by 2025 (using 2018 as the baseline).
+As regards energy consumption, our target is for green electricity to account for 100% of the electricity we purchase.
+The recycling and recovery of waste is another key theme in our environmental responsibility, with the goal being to minimize waste in all operations.
 The indicators we use for this are the mixed waste intensity and the recovery rate and recycling rate of waste generated at Terveystalo’s units.

 Our carbon footprint

 As we do not, for the most part, own or control the properties at which we operate, our greenhouse gas emissions mostly consist of the emissions from our fleet of cars and the trucks used for imaging operations.
 The emissions arising from our own driving and driving under our direct control are calculated based on fuel consumption.
-In 2021, Scope 1 CO2 emissions totaled 245.5 (287.2) metric tons of carbon dioxide equivalent (tCO2e).
+In 2022, Scope 1 CO2 emissions in Finland totalled 134.5 (245.5) metric tons of carbon dioxide equivalent (tCO2e).
 In Sweden Scope 1 emissions totalled 39.9 tCO2e.

 For indirect Scope 3 emissions, we report emissions arising from work-related travel by employees and waste created by the company’s operations.

 We aim to avoid unnecessary work-related travel by encouraging the use of remote meetings whenever possible.
-In 2021, our personnel flew a total of 0.3 (0.3) million kilometers in work-related travel, equaling 39 (37) tCO2e.
-With regard to reimbursable work-related travel, our personnel traveled a total of 1.9 (1.6) million kilometers, equaling 322.1 (273.4) tCO2e.
+In 2022, Terveystalo’s personnel in Finland flew a total of 0.7 (0.3) million kilometres in work-related travel, equalling 84.1 39.9) tCO2e.
+Regarding reimbursable work-related travel, our personnel in Finland travelled a total of 2.6 (1.9) million kilometres, equalling 440.8 (322.1) tCO2e.
 We encourage our personnel to choose low-emissions vehicles as company cars.
-The average emissions of the company cars used by the Group amount to 92 (118) g CO2e/km.
+The average emissions of the company cars used by the Group in Finland amount to 72 (92) g CO2e/km.
 In Sweden, personnel are encouraged to use trains instead of flying and to prefer remote meetings when possible.
 Terveystalo’s personnel in Sweden flew a total of 0.31 million kilometres, resulting in emissions of 45.1 tCO2e.
 A total of 262.6 tCO2e were emitted from all the work-related trips of the Swedish personnel.

 Terveystalo has a low CO2 emissions intensity

-Terveystalo’s CO2 emissions intensity is low due to the nature of the operations.
-In 2021, Terveystalo’s emissions intensity (Scope 1 and Scope 2, market-based) relative to revenue amounted to 0.6 gCO2e/EUR (2020: 2.2 gCO2e/EUR).
+Terveystalo’s CO2 emissions intensity is low due to the nature of the Group’s operations.
+In 2022, Terveystalo’s emissions intensity (Scope 1 and Scope 2, market-based) relative to revenue amounted to 1.8 (0.6) gCO2e/EUR.
 Relative to the number of employees, the emissions intensity was 0.4 (0.12) tCO2e.
 Figures for 2022 also include operations in Sweden.

 Digital services improve access to care and reduce environmental effects

 Our digital services enable us to simultaneously improve service availability and reduce our customers’ travel times and the emissions generated by travel.
-In 2021, the number of digital appointments increased by 48 percent year-on-year, amounting to one million.
-Remote appointments through digital channels or over the phone accounted for 25 (26) percent of all appointments.
+In 2022, the number of remote appointments increased to 2.9 (2.0) million.
+Remote appointments through digital channels or over the phone accounted to 34 (25) percent of all appointments.